Personal Injury Law

 Like all government agencies, the LWDA can only do so much.
 Its time and resources are limited.
 The Private Attorneys General Act, or PAGA, allows an individual employee to step in and carry out the enforcement functions of the LWDA.
 This allows better enforcement of the Labor Code.
 To incentivize employees to fulfill this role, PAGA allows employees to collect up to 25% of the civil penalties that result from a PAGA action.
 The remaining 75% of penalties helps fund the LWDA.

 The PAGA process is complicated.
 Before you can file a claim for PAGA penalties, you must alert the LWDA to any violations of the Labor Code.
 You must also give your employer notice of your complaint.
 In some cases, your employer is allowed a few weeks to correct the violations before you are eligible to collect penalties.
 In all cases, the LWDA may choose to investigate your complaint itself, in which case you will likely be ineligible to collect a portion of the penalties.
 An experienced employment attorney can help you successfully navigate PAGA.
-The employment lawyers of Spencer Young Law in Oakland are experts in the California Labor Code and the ins and outs of PAGA.
+The employment law team of Spencer Young Law in Oakland are experts in the California Labor Code and the ins and outs of PAGA.

 Civil penalties vary based on which law has been violated.
 Generally, the penalties range from $50 to $200 per violation.
 A “violation” means that one employee has been harmed during one pay period because their employer violated one employment law.
 In other words, when more employees are harmed over a longer period of time, there have been more violations.
 These employees are called aggrieved employees, and are eligible to share the 25% of civil penalties that may be awarded in a PAGA case.